Whole School Wellbeing

 It is widely known that mental health issues in children and young people are growing, with the following statistics demonstrating why there is an increasing need to focus on well-being in schools.

-- 1 in 8 children have a diagnosable mental health disorder – equating to four in every classroom
+- 1 in 6 children have a probable mental health disorder – equating to five in every classroom

 - 50% of all mental health problems develop by the age of 14